Hours today are 8:00 - 5:00. Winning Raffle Ticket #9875 from Ohio.

 Applicants must:

-• Be 17-21 years of age and have earned a high school diploma or GED at the start of the program
+• Must be 17-21 years of age and have earned a high school diploma or GED prior to the program

 • Possess maturity to participate in a university program with an intense academic and residential experience